Investigating Long-term Training for Remote Sensing Object Detection: Experiments

 \subsection{Experimental setup}

 \textbf{Baseline architectures.} Deep learning models for object detection are conventionally split into one-stage and two-stage methods.
 Besides, anchor-based and anchor-free methods have been recently increasingly highlighted in the classification of detector models.
 In this study, we opted for Faster R-CNN \cite{ren2016faster}, RetinaNet \cite{lin2017focal}, and FCOS \cite{detector2022fcos} as the representative models in anchor-based two-stage, anchor-based one-stage, and anchor-free one-stage object detection.
 For all benchmark models, we considered two exemplary neural networks as feature backbones: ResNet-50 \cite{he2016deep} and Swin-S \cite{liu2021swin}, one of the celebrated convolutional neural networks and transformer architectures, respectively.
-We leverage the ImageNet pre-trained weights for remote sensing object detection as they are still competitive baseline models to be readily online \cite{corley2024revisiting}.
 Moreover, FPN (Feature Pyramid Network)-1x \cite{lin2017feature} is used as a neck to enhance multi-scale invariance for our models.
+Here, we leverage ImageNet pre-trained weights for remote sensing object detection as they are still competitive baseline models to be readily online \cite{corley2024revisiting}.
+While alternative pre-trained models designed for remote sensing applications \cite{huang2024generic, wang2024mtp} are available, they lack the ability to promptly adapt to novel network architectures.
+That is, for newly proposed neural networks, the weights trained on natural image datasets are more easily accessible.
+In contrast, those specialized in remote sensing imagery take considerable time to deploy.
+Thus, our experiments explore when the ImageNet pre-trained weights meet our method to boost remote sensing object detection.